 Compared with the American air defense missile system Hock, the Italian anti-aircraft complex is inferior in range — 15 km and target altitude — 6 km.
 But at the same time it has a higher degree of automation, noise immunity, reliability and shorter response time.
 In the 1990, the Italian armed forces had the 18 Spda air defense system.
 The complex was repeatedly upgraded, the most modern version, created at the end of 90-x, received the designation "Spada-2000".
 The range of destruction of air targets in this air defense missile system is 25 km, which is already comparable to the range of the air attack system "Hawk".

-With the help of Spada-2000 complexes in Italy in the past, military air bases were covered.
-At the moment, the Italian air defense systems "Spada-2000" and "Hawk" do not bear constant combat duty, and only occasionally unfold during exercises.
+With the help of the Spada-2000 complexes in Italy, air bases were covered in the past.
+At the moment, the Italian Spada-2000 and Hawk air defense systems are not on constant combat duty and only occasionally deploy during exercises.

 For all its merits, the complexes of Spad and Skygard-Sparrow had the ability to combat single aerial targets within the line of sight.
 Their capabilities did not allow them to fight against group targets and tactical missiles.
 That is, the data of the air defense system could relatively effectively counteract front-line aviation, carrying out strikes by the NAR and free-fall bombs, and they were ineffective against bombers with cruise missiles.
 Practical work on the creation of an air defense system designed to replace the single-channel long-range air defense system Nike-Hercules has been conducted in the USA since the beginning of the 70-s.
 In 1982, the new multi-channel mobile long-range air defense system Patriot MIM-104 was adopted by the US Air Defense Forces.
 The Patriot complex is designed to cover large administrative and industrial centers, troop concentration areas, air force and naval facilities from all existing means of air attack.
 Radar with phased array AN / MPQ-53 is capable of simultaneously detecting and identifying more than 100 air targets, continuously accompanying eight of them, which represent the greatest threat, prepare initial data for firing, launching and targeting up to three missiles on each target.
 The anti-aircraft battery includes 4-8 launchers with four missiles each.
 A battery is a minimum tactical-fire unit, which can independently carry out a combat mission.